 Well, this is a bit exciting.

-You’re registering for GST, which means either one of two things:
+You are registering for GST, which most likely means either one of two things:

 *correct at time of publishing – check out the ATO website for current requirements